-The forest fire season has officially ended in Ontario.
-Check the map below to find out where fires have occured in 2013.
+Check the map below to find out where fires are occurring in 2014.

 |Year to date||Fires||Hectares|

 |10 year average||1,098||110,895|

 This information has been provided by the Aviation, Forest Fire and Emergency Services (AFFES) program of the Ministry of Natural Resources, which coordinates forest fire detection, monitoring, suppression and public information and education services for Ontario.